mvalver2/jeopardy/README.md

 ## What is Jeopardy!?
-(Statistically Weighted Jeopardy Trainer)
+(Weighted Jeopardy Trainer)

-Any question is fair game for Jeopardy contestants, but some categories are more likely than others,
+Any question is fair game for a Jeopardy contestant, but the game show's recurring themes and categories make strategic studying possible.